Romanized Bengali — Online Sounds

 To begin with you may feel that you would prefer to read the simplest representation of the approximate sound of the Bengali.
 That is fine, if we are only learning some set phrases off by heart.
 However, a language like Bengali is more complicated because of its numerous, variable sounds and letters.

 In essence, the Bengali alphabet has far more sounds than the number of characters in the Roman alphabet.
 The language cannot be written sufficiently accurately purely in a phonetic form, because more than one Bengali letter can have the same sound.
 You cannot tell consistently what letters are being represented.
-Some students might write the example of “witness” approximately as “shako”.
+Some beginner students might write the example of “witness” approximately as “shako”.
 However, there are three different letters that can be pronounced like (~“sha”), and several letters or groups of letters can be pronounced like (~“ka” or ~kka).
-If the pronounciation differs greatly from the normal way, we show more exact phonetic suggestions, such as (~shaak’kå).
+If the pronunciation differs greatly from the normal way, we show more exact phonetic suggestions, such as (~shaak’kå).

 Instead of attempting to replace the Bengali script merely with an approximate—and potentially confusing—phonetic representation, we use a well-established alternative Romanized system accompanied by audio files.
 These will help you learn the relationship between the sounds, the Bengali characters, and their equivalent Romanized characters.